vikrampande7/convergence-test/README.md

 - Understanding the probability distributions, transformations of RVs, convergences, Central Limit Theorem and LLN (Law of Large Numbers) is very important while solving communications/Machine Learning/Deep Learning Problems.
 - Central Limit Theorem is the most important concept in Statistics and makes us understand why Normal (Gaussian) distribution is popular while solving problems.
 As we increase the samples/data points, every distribution with finite mean and variance follows Normal distribution.
 This is what is proved in a part of this project.
-- Another most important aspect in probability is convergence, all the four types of convergence are proved in another part of this project
+- Another most important aspect in probability is convergence, all the four types of convergence are proved in another part of this project.
-- Lastly, it is very important o understand the correlation between to  variables.
-The correlation is also implemented in this project.
+- Lastly, it is very important to understand the correlation between to  variables.
+It is important to know the dependency between vatiables on one another which could be known with correlation.
+The verification of correlation is also implemented in this project.

 - The project is divided into two parts.
 - Part I